See the latest news, personal blogs and adoption stories from our News and Blog section.

 Adoption in the Black Community

-Why only Black children?
+Why Black adoption matters

-Black and mixed Black heritage children often wait longer for adoptive families.
-By focusing on these children, we aim to address this disparity and ensure that every child has the opportunity to grow up in a loving, supportive home that reflects or promotes their cultural heritage.
+Adopt London’s Black Adoption Project is looking at the disparities within the adoption system to create better futures for Black adopted children and ensure that every child has the opportunity to grow up in a loving, supportive home that reflects or promotes their cultural heritage.

 Let's Talk About Adoption